Network Filtering

 Every sandbox has its own egress policy.
 By default the policy is

-For agent code that runs untrusted scripts or that you only want to
+For agent code that runs untrusted scripts or that should only talk to

 The most common pattern: deny everything, then allow only the hosts you need.